dlewis2017/BlackJack/README.md

 FundCompCFinal
 ==============

-Final Project in Fundamentals of Computing I class Written in C
+Final Project in Fundamentals of Computing I.
+Written in C